 Now don’t be surprised if you get some strange requests

 Then, of course, there is the bride who has unusual ideas about the cake.
 Black wedding cake flowers on a white cake – I was surprised at how stunning it looked.
 Purple cake and red flowers, brown cake, and green flowers – need I go on?

 Customers should expect to pay a premium price for a custom cake with beautiful wedding cake flowers

 It amazes me that anyone ordering a custom made wedding cake allows such a low budget for it.
 They seem to have no idea how long the wedding cake flowers take to make and how much work that goes into producing the cake itself and how long it takes to decorate it.

-That is definitely not so.
-If a bride wants a custom made cake then she must expect to pay a good price for it.
+That is not correct because if a bride wants a custom made cake, then she must expect to pay a good price for it.
 Wedding cakes nowadays will cost anything between $500 and many thousands of dollars.

 There are plenty of cheap, dry, tasteless, ugly cakes sold in supermarkets but you pay for what you get.
 Producing a custom made wedding cake, decorated with wedding cake flowers, takes time and the baker/pastry chef wants to be paid well for doing such a skilled job.